Swaggering Trump Goes Into First Biden Debate Eager To Fight - UrduPoint

 And he's a New Yorker who mimics the wise-guy argot of mafia movies and loves to hang out with boxers and MMA athletes.

-So don't expect subtlety at his first-of-three socially distanced clashes with Biden on Tuesday in Cleveland.
+So don't expect subtlety at his first-of-three socially distanced clashes with Biden in Cleveland.

 Trump was not entirely joking.